beam-community/elixir-companies/README.md

 * [Oyorooms](https://www.oyorooms.com) - Oyorooms is the India's largest branded network of hotels.
 Elixir/phoenix is used in few microservices, supporting oyo website and android/ ios app.

 #### Security
+* [Tinfoil Security](https://www.tinfoilsecurity.com/) - ([GitHub](https://github.com/tinfoil/)) - Tinfoil Security provides a dynamic security scanning solution for DevOps.
+We integrate with your CI system to find and help resolve security vulnerabilities in web applications and web services before they ever get deployed to production.
+We use Elixir to power our web service scanning engine.
 * [Wombat Security Technologies](https://www.wombatsecurity.com/) - Wombat Security provides information security awareness and training software to help organizations teach their employees secure behavior.
 Our Security Education Platform includes integrated knowledge assessments, a library of simulated attacks, and interactive training modules, which have been proven to reduce successful phishing attacks and malware infections by up to 90%.

 #### Sensors